Science Fiction and Fantasy Writers Association: History

 Science Fiction Writers of America, Inc. was founded in 1965 by Damon Knight in association with a group of writers connected to the Milford Conference, which he also headed.
 According to Todd McCaffrey, the organization immediately "acquired great status in its efforts to help J.R.R.
 Tolkien get fair recompense in America for pirated sales of The Lord of the Rings".
 In 1991, the name of the organization was changed to Science Fiction and Fantasy Writers of America, to reflect the fact that the organization had always included writers working in multiple genres.
 After the name change, both SFWA and SFFWA were used as acronyms.
 The acronym SFWA was re-established officially in 1996.

 In 1973, SFWA awarded an honorary membership to Polish author Stanisław Lem.
-Lem never had a high opinion of the genre, including American science fiction, describing it as ill-thought-out, poorly written, and interested more in making money than in ideas or new literary forms.
-After his eventual American publication, when he became eligible for regular membership, his honorary membership was rescinded, following the stance taken mostly by Philip José Farmer.
-Several members protested that decision, including Ursula K. Le Guin, who quit her membership and then refused the Nebula Award for Best Novelette for The Diary of the Rose.
+Some SFWA members, notably Philip José Farmer, were incensed by Lem's negative opinions of American science fiction, while others opposed Lem's membership because he lived in a Communist country.
+As a result, in 1976 SFWA rescinded Lem's membership.
+Several members protested that decision, notably Ursula K. Le Guin, who resigned her membership and refused the Nebula Award for Best Novelette for The Diary of the Rose.

 In 1982, Lisa Tuttle withdrew her short story "The Bone Flute" from the final Nebula ballot, to protest what she saw as excessive campaigning for awards and that voters did not receive copies of nominated works.
 Her withdrawal was sent after voting had been completed.
 When informed she had won, she contacted SFWA and told them she refused to accept it.
 She was told that her reasons for doing so would be announced.
 Her publisher accepted the award in her place, apparently with no knowledge of her withdrawal, and there was no mention of her objection.

 In September 2009, SFWA joined the Open Book Alliance to oppose the Google Book Settlement.
 As a party to the class action suit, SFWA had recently explained its reservations about the settlement and declared its intention to file an objection.

 In 2013, the SFWA Bulletin was the subject of a controversy about sexism (see below).
 This led to a brief hiatus, followed by a reboot of the magazine.

 In 2014, the original Massachusetts corporation was dissolved and SFWA reincorporated as a California nonprofit 501(c)3 organization with new bylaws.

-In 2022, the organization filed to do future business as the Science Fiction and Fantasy Writers Association to reflect the participation of their non-US members.
+In 2022, the organization filed to do business as the Science Fiction and Fantasy Writers Association to reflect the participation of their non-US members.